CoderDojo-Content/Intermediate-App-Inventor/en/a-list-minigame.md

     ![](/assets/afterPicking.png)

-    Now just add a label to the screen that says "choose" + the word they need to pick to win!

 13. To check if it's working you can do what you did in the last minigame, add the `set [label1].[Text] to` and `[won]` or `[lost]`.
 Try this minigame out!